nosdav/spec/README.md

 ```
 The event above should be signed with a public key

+The server should check the signature, the freshness of the created_at timestamp and the url tag

 ## File Types

 NosDAV supports the storage of any type of file including `.json`.
 The server should use the file extension to determine the file type and respond with the appropriate content type header.
 For example, if the file extension is `.txt`, the server should respond with the following header: `Content-Type: text/plain`.
 Similarly, if the file extension is `.html`, the server should respond with the following header: `Content-Type: text/html`.
 For `.json` files, the server should respond with the following header: `Content-Type: application/json`.